Netflow Export and Packet Slicing

 Accolade Technology is a United States domiciled company headquartered in Massachusetts specializing in advanced Cyber Security and Network Monitoring solutions.
-Through our patented, scalable and industry-leading technology, Accolade serves commercial OEM customers as well as the government sector.
+Accolade serves leading commercial OEM customers as well as the government sector through its patented, scalable and industry-leading reconfigurable computing technology.

-Accolade’s ATLAS Service Nodes and Intelligent line of SmartNICs deliver optimized data to Network Monitoring and Security Tools through advanced features such as 100% packet capture, flow classification, flow shunting, deduplication, header stripping, packet filtering, and much more.
-In addition to the government, we serve leading commercial customers in network monitoring, cybersecurity, telecommunications, and the data center.
+Accolade’s Advanced Cybersecurity Acceleration Suite (ACAS) FPGA Offload firmware and software powers Xilinx Alveo™ Accelerators/SmartNICs, Achronix VectorPath™ Accelerators/SmartNICs, ATLAS Service Nodes and ANIC SmartNICs to deliver optimized data to Network Monitoring and Security Tools through advanced features such as 100% packet capture, flow classification, flow shunting, deduplication, header stripping, packet filtering, and much more.

-Utilizing Accolade’s universal API, customers can seamlessly migrate across the entire ANIC product line from 1-100GE.
+Utilizing Accolade’s universal API, customers can seamlessly migrate across the entire ANIC and Xilinx Alveo product line from 1-100GE.

 100% Packet Capture